-The Zero Waste project is committed to the valorisation and
+The Zero Waste initiative is committed to the valorisation and

 recovery of waste from the production process as new products.